 2. Start with Short Lessons

 Start practicing yoga at home with short sessions.
 Sun Salutations, also known as Surya Namaskar, is a good starting point.
 This series of yoga poses is designed to energize and warm up the body.
-There are a variety of sequences, but the two most common are Classical and Modern Sun Salutation.
+There are a variety of sequences, but the two most common are the Classical and Modern Sun Salutation.

 3. Introduce Pranayama

 To add Pranayama to your practice, begin with simple breathing exercises.
 These are intended to increase your Prana, or life-force energy.
-The core of many breathing exercises is yogic breathing, which is slow deep breathing.
+The core of many breathing exercises is yogic breathing, which is slow, deep breathing.

 It takes practice to develop a smooth and flowing yogic breath.
 There are online breathwork training courses that can help you build a solid foundation in Pranayama.
 If you’d like to start right now, here is a simple breathing exercise you can easily incorporate into your daily home practice:

-• Find a comfortable upright position so your ribs are free to expand with your breath.
+- Find a comfortable upright position so your ribs are free to expand with your breath.

 4. Create a Practice Space